-- Find and examine your juvenile code's provisions governing "family-in-need-of services" (FINS) does it contain a consent decree provision? - o If yes, what services or programs are required/available via a consent decree? - o If no, what services or programs would you want to be available to youth before a formal hearing or adjudication via a consent decree? - Make a list of the pros and cons of using consent decrees for status offenders and "families-in-need-of-services" (FINS) youth to avoid formal hearings or adjudication.
+- Find and examine your juvenile code's provisions governing FINS.
+Does it contain a consent decree provision? - If yes, what services or programs are required/available using a consent decree? - If no, what services or programs would you want to be available to youth before a formal hearing or adjudication using a consent decree? - Make a list of the pros and cons of using consent decrees for status offenders and FINS youth to avoid formal hearings or adjudication.